Reducing Tobacco-associated Lung Cancer Risk: A Randomized Clinical Trial of AB-free Kava

 • levels of alanine transaminase, aspartate transaminase, alkaline phosphatase, or total bilirubin over limit of normal range at prescreen

-• inability to refrain from acetaminophen, alcohol (no more than one drink daily via self-report), or other potentially hepatotoxic substances
+• inability to refrain from acetaminophen, alcohol (no more than one drink daily via self-report)

 • are pregnant or nursing (lactating) or of childbearing age planning to become pregnant or unwilling to use adequate contraception during the study

-• participant answered "Yes" to any of the ASQ questions 1 through 4, or refuses to answer.
-If subject answers 'Yes' to question 4 but the most recent suicide attempt took place >12 months from screening visit then subject is still eligible.
+• participant answered "Yes" to any of the ASQ questions 1 through 3, or refuses to answer all of the questions.
+If subject answers 'Yes' to question 4 but the most recent suicide attempt took place more than12 months from screening visit then subject is still eligible.

 Study Plan